 You will be able to see all the users under your account by going to the People Tab.
 Here you can manage their account roles, invite them to projects, and provide them with project roles.

 There can only be one Account Owner per account; however, there can be multiple Account Managers.
 Account Managers have the same permissions as an Account Owner.
+If you'd like to watch videos about Account Managers and what they can do, check out the article below:

 Account User vs Project User